DataSF/datasf.github.io/academy/_posts/2023-01-06-developing-actionable-research.md

 * **Mar 24 @ 9AM - 12PM (currently full)**

-*Click on the green button to register your interest in attending the next course.
-You will need your supervisor's approval to attend.*
+*Click the green button to be put on the wait list.
+You will receive an email the next time the class is offered (and seats are available).
+You must seek your supervisor’s approval to attend any Data Academy courses.*